EmployeeBob/project-rakshasa/README.md

-# rakshasa.bat
+# RAKSHASA.BAT
-A basic Batchfile hacker for Windows 7 and up.
+A basic Batchfile hacker for Windows 7 and newer.